danielharrell/open-eyes-lect-2017-18/Open.md

 possible. <!--Note later that we wonder this by giving arguments for its impossibility; and philosophy rests here, in impossibility.
-In mere appearance, then go back to examples from Aristotle, then Bergson.--> It might seem contrived, in coming from mathematics.
-But it suggests a more general way, and radical way, to wonder how being open is possible.
+In mere appearance, then go back to examples from Aristotle, then Bergson.--> And while it might seem contrived, in coming from mathematics, it suggests a more general way---and radical way---to wonder how being open is possible.
 For what if every way of being open were like the parabola?
 That is, what if every way of being open were really a way of being closed that merely